aoterodelaroza/aoterodelaroza.github.io/_critic2/manual/12_nciplot.md

 When fragments are used, the density and reduced density gradient grids are calculated inside a box encompassing the fragments, with an additional border that is `rthres.r` thick.
-This value has units of bohr in crsytals, and angstrom in molecules.
+This value has units of bohr in crystals, and angstrom in molecules.
 The default is 2.0 bohr.
 Note that RTHRES can also be used to control the border around NCI regions defined with the CUBE keyword.